Co2 Tolerance 4 Runners

 - Co2 improves recovery and fatigue after exercise.
 The key to eliminating metabolic acidosis and repairing muscle damage after exercise is carbon dioxide.
 Co2 is an antioxidant and prevents oxidative stress.

 - Co2 boosts metabolism.
 Increasing Co2 levels helps burn more fat and improves metabolic conditions.
 Fat is actually converted to carbon dioxide and water.
-So when you burn fat it is lost in the air you exhale as well as sweat and urine.
+So when you burn fat it is lost in the air you exhale as well as in sweat and urine.
 This is how the metabolic rate works.
 Muscles being used need Co2 and O2 to be effective and burn more fuel.

 - Co2 Tolerance relates to overall physical health.
 A better tolerance of Co2 is shown to be a predictor of a healthy physiology since it is a marker of stress on the system.
-Consider sleep apnea and how that wreaks havoc on ones health.
+Consider sleep apnea and how that wreaks havoc on one’s health.
 Sleep apnea is the loss of oxygen during sleep as breathing stops and starts over and over again.
 Mouth breathing contributes to this as it exhales too much Co2 and inhales unfiltered air.
-Nasal breathing has been shown to Improve HRV, Oxygen saturation, Blood pressure, brain health, and inflammatory markers, among others.
+Nasal breathing has been shown to Improve HRV, oxygen saturation, blood pressure, brain health, and inflammatory markers, among others.

 - Co2 Tolerance affects mental health.
 CO2 Tolerance has been highly studied in the field of Psychology and is found to be an indicator of distress tolerance and self regulatory capacity.
 An example of high emotional reactivity would be panic attacks with fast shallow breathing and rapid heart rate.
 Co2 builds up quickly with rapid shallow breathing (hyperventilating).
-Deep breaths can help calm someone, but it’s the body’s ability to tolerate the carbon dioxide that makes the biggest difference.
+Deep breaths can help calm someone, but it is the body’s ability to tolerate the carbon dioxide that makes the biggest difference.

 - Co2 improves Brain health.
 Doctors use Co2 therapy for Epileptic seizures.
 Administering Co2 has been shown to suppress the convulsion during the acute seizure attack within 1 minute.
 One other fascinating fact is there are carbon dioxide chemoreceptors in the cerebellum, the part of the brain that regulates balance.
 So breathing affects balance and the vestibular system adjusts breathing.
 Fascinating!